Andrew-Dupuis/gadgetron-wiki/Matlab-Gadgets.md

 ------------
 Setting the MATLAB_HOME environment variable is set at the time cmake is called, the appropriate version of matlab gets used for buy

+N.B Quick additional notes:

+Java command server has now been removed. csh must be installed - is needed by Matlab for engine.

 Architecture Details
 ====================